linode/docs/docs/products/platform/accounts/guides/user-security-controls/index.md

 2FA (*two-factor authentication*) increases the security of your Linode account by requiring two forms of authentication: your password and an expiring token, also called a one-time passcode (OTP) or 2FA code.
 This follows the security principle of authenticating with something you *know* (a password) and something you *have* (the device used to generate the token).
 This additional layer of security reduces the risk that an unauthorized individual can gain access to your Linode account.

 If you *do not* have 2FA enabled and have not logged into your account in 90 days, an OTP is sent to the email address associated with your user account.
-Should you not complete the login attempt within 60 minutes, the code expires, and another login attempt is required to generate a new code.
-Note that having 2FA enabled bypasses this security feature.
+Should you not complete the login attempt within 60 minutes, the code expires and another login attempt is required to generate a new code.

 **Linode highly recommends enabling 2FA**.
 See [Managing Two-Factor Authentication (2FA) on a User Account](/docs/guides/2fa/) to learn how to enable 2FA.
 To assist with account lockouts and recovery, you must first configure three [security questions](#security-questions) on your account before enabling 2FA.